A group of middle school-age students of different racial backgrounds have an animated conversation in a cafeteria

 Build partnerships and feedback loops that leverage health system reforms and center communities experiencing poverty to close inequities in health outcomes.

-What we know: North Carolina is currently engaged in two large-scale efforts to shift the way Medicaid pays for health care.
-The first is changing to Medicaid managed care, where private insurance companies, instead of the state, manage reimbursement of health care services for Medicaid members.
-Launched in 2021, the shift to Medicaid managed care resulted in approximately 1.7 million people experiencing a change to their insurance.
+• Medicaid Managed Care: Launched in 2021, private insurance companies, instead of the state, manage reimbursement of health care services for Medicaid members.
+The move to Medicaid managed care resulted in approximately 1.7 million people experiencing a change to their insurance.

-Ensure the viability of health care safety net systems including public health.
+Ensure the viability of health care safety net systems, including public health.

 What we know: As the health system shifts to new payment models, we know that financially vulnerable residents, including the uninsured and underinsured, will suffer disproportionately from a lack of access to care.
 Given this transition and the COVID-19 pandemic, it is especially important to ensure the continued viability of the state’s health care safety net system.